Contacting a Realtor for the first time is a big step when selling or buying a home.

 Social media also gives you insight into the agent’s online presence.

-You can see how they interact in discussions –– whether they respond promptly and professionally –– and how they showcase their real estate marketing on their pages.
+You can see how they interact in discussions –– whether they respond promptly and professionally –– and how they showcase their knowledge about the local real estate market.

-This approach is ideal if you’re active on social media and prefer a more casual, approachable method of communication.
+This method works best if you’re already active on social media and prefer a casual approach.

 Online platforms offer an efficient way to connect with a real estate agent –– without the hassle of researching multiple agents on your own.